sftgunner/edinplus-integration/README.md

 At present, only lines starting `CHAN` and `INPSTATE` are read as ouput channels and input channels respectively.
 It is a known issue that `INPSTATE` doesn't read each channel from wall plates.

 One-to-one channel-to-scene mapping is done by requesting all scenes via `?SCNNAMES;` and then `?SCNCHANNAMES,{scene};`.
 If a scene controls only a single channel, then instead of using `$ChanFade,...` to control the channel output, `$SCNRECALLX,...` is used instead.

-### edinplus_event information

-`edinplus_event` events contain the following information:

-- address: Device address [int]
-- device: Device full name [str]
-- channel: Channel on device that has been triggered [int]
-- newstate: The new state (e.g. 1 for "Press-on") [int]
-- newstate_desc: The english version of the new state (e.g "Press-on") [str]
-- description: A generic description of the event type [str]
-- raw: The raw API call recieved to trigger the event [str]

-A full list of the different button states can be found in `const.py` under `NEWSTATE_TO_BUTTONEVENT`.